Camera, action: Interplay and Sentence – The two main protagonists are in the ring for the first round.

-There are many stories, myths and legends about serpents.
+There are many stories, myths, and legends about serpents.

 In some myths like Naga and Jormungandr the Serpent is presented as a beneficent being, sustaining and protecting the world–a blessing for humankind.
-In other cultures he’s presented as a malevolent being.
-However, in all myths and legends he is always presented as a powerful central figure.
+In other cultures, he’s presented as a malevolent being.
+However, in all myths and legends, he is always presented as a powerful central figure.
 If you like, do some of your own research to see what this being represents.

 What is fiction?
 What is truth?
 Is the Bible presentation just another myth?
 Is it the basis on which all the other myths are based?
 All these questions and many more will be answered as we get to them in the correct context.
-Right now, I simply suggest to continue reading as the plot thickens.
+Right now, I simply suggest continuing reading as the plot thickens.

 Dig Deeper into The Explanation